 Guides - Restore a Backup to an Existing Linode

-Select the more options ellipsis next to the backup you would like to restore, and click Restore to Existing Linode.
+Click the more options ellipsis dropdown menu next to the backup you would like to restore and then select Restore to Existing Linode.

 A menu will open with the Linodes that you can restore to.
 Select a Linode and click Restore.